j0sa/j0sa/README.md

   </a>&nbsp;&nbsp;
 </p>

-### I'm an ex-Development Engineer turned Software Engineer based in Sweden.
+### Working as a Cloud Engineer at SJ.
 I love everything technology, both software and hardware.

 # 🤗 I Enjoy
 * Learning New Things 🧠